Flight of the Eagle: Release

+Reception

-Critical reception
+Critical response

 The Swedish critics were generally very positive about the film.
 It was praised for its attention to detail and how complete it felt in a review in Göteborgs-Posten by Monika Tunbäck-Hanson: "It is the overall approach and the firm hand that contemporary Swedish films so often lack.
 Jan Troell lacks neither."
 Hans Erik Hjertén at Dagens Nyheter made a comparison to Troell's previous films: "The smallness of the humans, ripped from the larger community, is cleverly demonstrated by Troell by letting Strindberg at a distance cover his comrades with a single finger!
 In such details, the storyteller Troell has always had his strength and has it here too, but he is more restrained than before, it appears to me.
 Here is not the same profusion of lyrical whims as in previous films."

 Internationally the film was also well received.
 Vincent Canby expressed in a review for The New York Times how he would like to know more about which parts of the story that were derived directly from Andrée's journal and which were speculation.
 He further wrote that the film "leaves a lot of questions unanswered.
 Yet the adventure is both panoramic and unusually intimate.
 Toward the end of the expedition, the personal drama of the three men, as they are overtaken by fate, is detailed with an intensity that is as moving as the earlier sequences are spectacular."